Innisfail

 The Canecutter Monument, InnisfailOriginal Inhabitants and their Fate

-Today the Djirrribal or Jirribal people still occupy their original territory at Murray Upper, south of Tully, maintaining a language and hunting and gathering lifestyle dating back perhaps 40,000 years.
-Together all these Aboriginal people resisted the occupation of their lands vigorously.
+Today the Jirribal people still occupy their original territory at Murray Upper, south of Tully, maintaining the Dyirbal language dating back perhaps 40,000 years.
+The Djiru people continue to live on country around Mission Beach, the Gulngay people around Tully area and the Girramay people at Cardwell.
+These Aboriginal people resisted the occupation of their lands vigorously.

 When European cedar cutters and Chinese gold seekers arrived later in the 1870s and early in the 1880s, the Mamu fought them and inflicted serious casualties.
 Again the Europeans sent in the Native Police.
 Superior firepower broke up the indigenous communities and dispersed or integrated the remaining original landowners.